Frequently Asked Questions

 CalX recruits for positions across several departments including Technical/Engineering, Admin & Finance and Sales.
 Across these areas, we recruit for both trainee/apprenticeship roles and qualified positions.
 For information on current positions visit our vacancies page.

 Some of our positions are part-time.
 At CalX we believe in the importance of a work/life balance and support our employees to achieve this as much as we can.
-If we currently do not have any advertised, sign up to our Talent Community to receive updates on future vacancies and developments at CalX or email email@example.com.
+If we currently do not have any advertised, sign up for our Vacancy Text Alerts to receive texts about future opportunities at CalX or email email@example.com.

 The qualities we look for in candidates varies from role to role but across the board we’re looking for individuals who are ambitious, energetic, great team players, good communicators and who want to be part of a thriving team.
 For info on specific requirements for each role check out our team profiles section for information on role-specific requirements.

 Absolutely.
-Click here to join our Talent Community and to be kept informed of all future vacancies, company developments and what it’s like to work at CalX.
+Click here to sign up to our Vacancy Text Alerts to be kept informed of all future vacancies at CalX.
 Don’t worry – we promise not to call you unless you ask us to and you can always opt out by emailing firstname.lastname@example.org.

 We serve a wide range of clients across pharmaceutical, medical device, healthcare, food & dairy, manufacturing and petrochemical throughout Ireland.
 If you’re in a technical role you could be working on any of these sites for short and/or long periods.
 When working away your accommodation expenses are covered by CalX.
 (Note: Engineers in residency roles are not paid for working away from the office, non-residency engineers are paid expenses) If you join our Sales, Admin, Finance, HR or Quality teams you’ll be based in our offices in Kells, Co.
 Meath.

 Salaries vary depending on role and experience but all our salaries are competitive.
 We also have a range of benefits.